 THE STORY OF EDDIE GARZA

 Eddie grew up in the Mexican-American border town of Brownsville, Texas, a region plagued by childhood obesity, diabetes, and heart disease.
-Like many of Eddie's childhood peers, he struggled with serious weight problems from an early age, maxing out at 310 pounds by the time he was 21 years old.
-It was when Eddie transitioned to a plant-centric diet that he was able to naturally lose over 150 pounds and reverse his declining health.
+Like many of his childhood peers, Eddie struggled with serious weight problems from an early age, maxing out at 310 pounds by the time he was 21 years old.
+It was when he transitioned to a plant-centric diet that Eddie was able to naturally lose over 150 pounds and reverse his declining health.

 Eddie’s latest book, ¡Salud!
 Vegan Mexican Cookbook, features 150 plant-powered recipes that represent the 150 pounds he lost on his vegan journey.

 Eddie is a sought-after speaker, culinary coach, and thought leader on issues related to Latinx health.
-He has lectured and presented at top universities, culinary schools, and major conferences in the US and Latin America, including South by Southwest in Austin and Expo en Verde Ser in Mexico City, and the Nexus Summit in Washington, D.C.
+He has lectured and presented at top universities, culinary schools, and major conferences in the US and Latin America, including SXSW in Austin, Expo en Verde Ser in Mexico City, and the Nexus Summit in Washington, D.C.